zappalaja/spear-mcp-test/README.md

-# Model Context Protocol (MCP) Server for Accessing NOAA-SPEAR Climate Model Output
+#  Model Context Protocol (MCP) Test Server for Accessing SPEAR Model Output
 An MCP is a standarized form of two-way communication for connecting AI applications to external services, devices and databases.
-This MCP server is designed for accessing NOAA SPEAR output.
-It has been created and testing using Claude Desktop.
+This test MCP server is designed for accessing SPEAR output.
+It has been created and being tested using Claude Desktop.
+This is not intended for operational purposes.
+Contact through GitHub issues for questions.

 To download Claude Desktop, follow the instructions from this link: